JakobKlotz/python-template/CONTRIBUTING.md

 # Contributions

-I'm really glad, you found your way here. 👋🏽 Contributions are welcomed, thank you in advance for improving the project!
+I'm really glad, you found your way here. 👋🏽 Contributions are highly appreciated and credit will always be given!
+Thank you in advance for improving the project! 😊

 ## How to contribute